network-science-lab/infmax-mds-ltm-mln/README.md

 ## Data

-Dataset is stored on a DVC remote.
+Dataset is stored with DVC.
 Thus, to obtain it you have to access a Google Drive.
 Please send a request via e-mail (michal.czuba@pwr.edu.pl) to have it granted.
-Then, simply execute in the shell: `dvc pull`. **The dataset is large, hence we recommend to pull `zip` files only if necessary.** For normal usage it is engouh to pull networks (`dvc pull data/networks`) and raw results which are subjects of the analysis (that can be done in two ways - either pull all results and kill the disk: `dvc pull data/raw_results` or just pre-preprocessed data with configs:
-`sh data/get_raw_results_slim.sh`).

-To extract raw results and pack it into separate `zip` file run: `sh data/zip_raw_results_slim.sh`
+Then, execute in shell:
+`dvc pull`. **`zip` files are large and we recommend to pull them only if necessary.**

 ## Structure of the repository